taiman9/Machine-learning/README.md

 # Machine-learning

-This repository contains the machine learning assignments I completed as part of my coursework/research.
+This repository contains the machine learning projects I completed as part of my coursework/research.
 Please view the assignment description by opening the corresponding pdf file in each assignment directory.